TOOLS AND SPARES TO CARRY – BBM69

 Now however we would depend on my skills to fix things, and I do like to keep my trousers up with a belt and braces, metaphorically speaking, so I started to save spare parts and tools.
 As luck would have it Dianne’s Dad had been bit of a magpie himself so most of what is on my list of spares came out of sundry cardboard boxes found in his garage.
 In fact I am still working through the remnants to see what is useful, all of it I think.

 The end result is the list you see today.
 I believe it is fairly comprehensive!
 Most of the items are stowed in the tool locker under the bonnet, or under the seats.
-More items are in with the spare wheel in the ‘boot’.
+A tow rope is with the spare wheel in the ‘boot’.
 I used to move items in and out of the car between trips but now, having stowed them away, I leave most of them in.
-The only thing in view is the valeting bucket

 Click on this thumbnail to see the complete list of tools and spares I would carry on a run.
 I find it easier to carry them most of the time.
 The alternative would be to sort out what was needed each time we went on a run.
 Some of them are specifically for runs in France.